 Habit 4: Join a LifeGroup.

-LifeGroups are groups of people who support, encourage, and provide accountability for you.
-Surround yourself with positive people who will help you stick to these new habits.
+LifeGroups are groups of people who support, encourage, and provide accountability.
+They meet in person or online.
+So, choose to surround yourself with people who will encourage you and challenge you to stick to these new habits.
 Honestly, this one’s probably the easiest to accomplish of all the four habits.
 All you have to do is find a LifeGroup and show up.
 And guess what?
 It will also probably make the most significant difference.

 Even if you adopt just one or two of these best habits, you’ll see a big change in your life.
 These habits are easy to maintain, and you can start them at any point of the year.